-The reconstructions also could be compared with other tree-ring seasonal precipitation reconstructions from environmentally sensitive zone, such as from the northern Helan Mountain and Baiyinaobao.
+The reconstructions also could be compared with other tree-ring seasonal precipitation reconstructions fiom environmentally sensitive zone, such as northern Helan Mountain and Baiyinaobao.
 Many smaller scale variations can be found in all annual resolution series.
-The trees we selected responded strongly and quite synchronously to this large-~catlelimatic enange, precipitation fluctuations, such as severe drought in 1792,1839,1867,1900,1928-1929,1966 etc. This comparison also could indicate spatial and temporal connection patterns of spring to early summer rainfall variations along southwest to northeast gradient in the semi-arid zone of China.
+Trees we selected responded strongly and quite synchronously to this large-scale climatic change, such as severe drought in 1792, 1839, 1867, 1900, 1928-1929, 1966 etc. This comparison also could indicate a spatial and temporal connection of spring to early summer climatic condition for the northwest to northeast along the environmentally sensitivity zone.

 Another striking feature is late 1920s severe drought event which is displayed in all smoothed curves.
-The hte 1920s were the most severe drought event in a large-scale in north China for the last 400 years.
+Late 1920s was the most severe drought event in a large-scale in north China for the last 400 years.
 This event was most likely caused by the weakest EASM circulation.

 The information from this paper will be of value in understanding the natural variation of the EASM on interannual to multidecadal timescales, and so could contribute to the development of an improved capacity to anticipate its future variations.